 Business Insurance for Physiotherapists - What You Need to Know

-All major Australian business insurance providers offer policies suited to healthcare practitioners including physiotherapists.
+Leading Australian insurers offer policies crafted for healthcare practitioners.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Registration: Physiotherapists must be registered with the Physiotherapy Board of Australia and hold a current Annual Practising Certificate (APC) to practise
+• Registration: Physiotherapists must be registered with the Physiotherapy Board of Australia (via AHPRA) and maintain general or specialist registration to practise

-• Industry size: Approximately 6,000+ registered physiotherapists in Australia as of 2025, with strong growth in private practice
+• Industry size: Over 40,000 registered physiotherapists practise in Australia as of 2025, with strong growth in private practice, telehealth, and aged care sectors

-• Common business structures: Sole practitioners, partnerships, and limited liability companies.
-Many physiotherapists operate from shared clinic spaces or as contractors to larger practices
+• Common business structures: Sole practitioners, partnerships, and Pty Ltd companies.
+Many physiotherapists operate from shared clinic spaces or as contractors to larger multi-disciplinary practices

 Cover Types for Physiotherapy Practices